tomatohf/clojuroid/README.md

 Developing Android application with Clojure

-use <path></path> in pom or define ANDROID_HOME in shell to specify android SDK path
+use sdk/path configuration of android-maven-plugin in pom or define ANDROID_HOME in shell to specify android SDK path

 mvn clean package android:deploy android:run